skrattaren/apf.rst/apf.rst

 - [p.
 162/147] "[...] and stepped out into the naked city."

-  "`The Naked City`_" was an American TV cop show in the 50s, mostly forgotten today, except for its prologue narration: "There are eight million stories in the naked city.
+  **The Naked City** was an American TV cop show in the 50s, mostly forgotten today, except for its prologue narration: "There are eight million stories in the naked city.
 This is one of them."